e6a5/flow/README.md

 - **Mindful Focus**: Helps you maintain a single-tasking mindset with one active session at a time
 - **Session Management**: Start, pause, resume, and end sessions easily
+- **Session Logging**: Automatic tracking of completed sessions for reflection and insights
 - **Shell Integration**: Seamlessly integrates with your shell for ambient awareness
 - **Automation Hooks**: Customize workflows with session event hooks (`on_start`, `on_pause`, `on_resume`, `on_end`)
 - **Privacy First**: No tracking, no cloud, purely local with XDG-compliant storage